MicrosoftDocs/windows-itpro-docs/devices/surface/enroll-and-configure-surface-devices-with-semm.md

    *Figure 4.
 Disable or enable individual Surface components*

 11. Click **Next**.
 12. To enable or disable advanced options in Surface UEFI or the display of Surface UEFI pages, on the **Choose the advanced settings for your devices** page, click the slider beside the desired setting to configure that option to **On** or **Off**.
-(As show in Figure 5.)
+(Shown in Figure 5.)
 In the **UEFI Front Page** section, you can use the sliders for **Security**, **Devices**, and **Boot** to control what pages are available to users who boot into Surface UEFI.
 (For more information about Surface UEFI settings, see [Manage Surface UEFI settings](https://technet.microsoft.com/en-us/itpro/surface/manage-surface-uefi-settings).)
 Click **Build** when you have finished selecting options to generate and save the package.

    ![Control advanced Surface UEFI settings and Surface UEFI pages](images\surface-semm-enroll-fig5.png "Control advanced Surface UEFI settings and Surface UEFI pages")

    *Figure 5.
 Control advanced Surface UEFI settings and Surface UEFI pages with SEMM*

-13. In the **Save As** dialog, specify a name for the Surface UEFI configuration package, browse to the location where you would like to save the file, and then click **Save**.
+13. In the **Save As** dialog box, specify a name for the Surface UEFI configuration package, browse to the location where you would like to save the file, and then click **Save**.
 14. When the package is created and saved, the **Successful** page is displayed.

 >**Note**:&nbsp;&nbsp;Record the certificate thumbprint characters that are displayed on this page, as shown in Figure 6.
 You will need these characters to confirm enrollment of new Surface devices in SEMM.
 Click **End** to complete package creation and close Microsoft Surface UEFI Configurator.

 ![Display of certificate thumbprint characters](images\surface-semm-enroll-fig6.png "Display of certificate thumbprint characters")

 *Figure 6.
-The last to characters of the certificate thumbprint are displayed on the Successful page*
+The last two characters of the certificate thumbprint are displayed on the Successful page*

 Now that you have created your Surface UEFI configuration package, you can enroll or configure Surface devices.

->**Note**:&nbsp;&nbsp;When a Surface UEFI configuration package is created, a log file is created on the Desktop with details of the Configuration Package settings and options.
+>**Note**:&nbsp;&nbsp;When a Surface UEFI configuration package is created, a log file is created on the desktop with details of the configuration package settings and options.

 ## Enroll a Surface device in SEMM
 When the Surface UEFI configuration package is executed, the SEMM certificate and Surface UEFI configuration files are staged in the firmware storage of the Surface device.
 When the Surface device reboots, Surface UEFI processes these files and begins the process of applying the Surface UEFI configuration or enrolling the Surface device in SEMM, as shown in Figure 7.